-If you’ve decided to purchase an interior bifold door, it’s important to be aware of all of the options available to you.
-This includes the finish that you choose whether it’s to match your existing décor or you’re redecorating and have a style and colour scheme in mind.
-We’ll take a look at the features and benefits of unfinished oak and finished white oak bifold doors to help you find the best interior door for your home.
+If you've decided to replace an old door inside your home with a new interior bifold door set, it's important to be aware of all of the options available to you.
+This includes the type of finish you want these internal doors to display; you may want a style that matches your existing décor, or maybe you're redecorating and have a new colour scheme in mind.

 Unfinished oak is the main finish provided for internal bifold doors at Vufold – this section will explain the benefits.

 Learn more about why many customers opt for white bifold doors.

 This section will provide a summary of both options to help you make an informed decision.

 What are the differences between finished and unfinished oak bifold doors?

 Unfinished doors are delivered to you as bare wood that needs to be treated, or finished, before the doors can be installed.
 On the other hand, finished oak internal bifold doors are delivered to your home along with the door hardware, ready to be installed straight away.

 A fully finished oak folding door offers a more convenient option if you’d prefer not to finish the doors yourself.
 At Vufold, we supply a range of finished internal bifold doors which are available in white.
 This door style is extremely popular among our customers.

 Read our guide to find out more about the differences between finished and unfinished oak bifold doors.

 Unfinished oak bifold doors have a wide range of benefits including: